DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

             print(my_string)

             print("Okay, see you again.")    # prints Okay, see you again.

+	       # multi-line string
+	       print("""This is line one.
+	                 This in line two!
+                     Is this line three?
+		     """)                         # prints This is line one.
+	                                              This in line two!
+                                                  Is this line three?

+		   print('''This is line one.
+		             This in line two!
+			         Is this line three?
+			     ''')                    # prints This is line one.
+	                                              This in line two!
+                                                  Is this line three?
             ```
          - Strings support being encased by single and double quotes, so you can use nested quotes to print strings with quotes
            ```